Castor Maritime Inc. (CTRM) Reveals an Earnings Mystery

-Castor Maritime Inc. (NASDAQ:CTRM) went up by 16.09% from its latest closing price compared to the recent 1-year high of $19.50.
-The company’s stock price has collected -5.61% of loss in the last five trading sessions.
-Press Release reported 1 hour ago that Castor Maritime Inc. Reports $6.5 Million net profit for the Three Months Ended June 30, 2021 and $7.6 Million net profit for the Six Months Ended June 30, 2021
+Castor Maritime Inc. (NASDAQ:CTRM) went down by -8.00% from its latest closing price compared to the recent 1-year high of $19.50.
+The company’s stock price has collected 10.58% of gains in the last five trading sessions.
+Press Release reported on 08/05/21 that Thinking about buying stock in NanoVibronix, Castor Maritime, General Motors, Bit Digital, or Veoneer?

 Is It Worth Investing in Castor Maritime Inc. (NASDAQ :CTRM) Right Now?